-All this, however, could fail today, because from today getting a smartphone directly from China also includes the right to the official European guarantee.
-Let's try to explain ourselves better by introducing the concept of a cross-border model, that is, the type of device that is linked to a specific geographical territory.
-This means that the national guarantee is valid for the device in question but the European one.
+All this, however, could be lost today, because from today getting a smartphone directly from China also includes the right to the official European guarantee.
+Let's try to explain ourselves better by introducing the concept of cross-border model, that is the type of device that is linked to a specific geographic territory.
+This means that the national guarantee is not valid for the device in question, but rather the European one.

 Xiaomi smartphones purchased on GearBest and Banggood will have a 24-month Europe warranty

 You are therefore wondering how to understand if the smartphone you have in your hands meets the cross-border requirements: to do this you must first find the IMEI 1 code (assuming that it is a Dual SIM device), which you can find on the sales package or alternatively by typing the code * # 06 # directly from the dialer of your phone.
 Now you just have to go to the official Xiaomi portal (here the link) to verify the authenticity of the product, enter the IMEI code in the appropriate window and then enter the captcha required to obtain a screen of this type: